huytran2511/Tokenizer-and-Parser/README.md

 # Tokenizer-and-Parser

-The user may launch the application either with or without run-time arguments.
-When launched in the default mode, without any additional options or parameters, the application shall perform its analysis using the current folder as its starting point.
-In the other operational mode, users may specify the path to the input file when launching the program.
-In this case, the application shall use the input parameter as the starting point.

-From the starting point, the application shall recursively retrieve the paths to every .java and .txt file in the hierarchy.
-It will look into each folder, digging completely down, until it locates every one.
-With these paths, and using only these files, the program shall move on to its analysis.
+This program will recursively retrieve the paths to all .java and .txt files in a folder.
+It will open each file sequentially, process it and perform an analysis to calculate the following metrics below:

-The application shall sequentially open each file in the list and process it completely.
-The program shall not remove punctuation when processing the input file, but it will ignore or strip extra white-space from the input tokens.
-The program shall calculate the following
-metrics:
  - Length of longest line in file
  - Average line length
  - Number of unique space-delineated tokens (case-sensitive)